 GLMs explicitly accommodate skewness in large datasets through weighted variances; the term ‘Gaussian’ in GLMs is used when the mean and variance are unrelated (whereas in OLS, this term means errors are distributed normally) (Blough & Ramsey, 2000).
 When implementing these models, researchers specify an appropriate model for the mean and outcome variable as well as the correct mean-variance relationship (also called the variance function) (Mihaylova et al., 2011) through selection of a distributional family (Polgreen & Brooks, 2012).
 This approach “addresses linearity in response on the specified scale and accommodates skewnes through variance weighting” (Mihaylova et al., 2011).
 Further, the similarity of regression estimates indicates that GLMs are robust in handling skewness in large datasets; one team found evidence that estimates are robust to the specification of distribution among gamma, Poisson, and inverse Gaussian families (though warn that this might not be true in all situations and researchers must still run sensitivity tests and take care when specifying the variance function (Weichle et al., 2013).
 Another study found that mean function estimates were found typically robust even in the face of misspecification of the variance function, though such misspecification could lead to other inefficiences and loss of precision (Manning et al., 2005; Mihaylova et al., 2011; Weichle et al., 2013).

-Can include findings from applied studies here if need moreneeded
+Can include findings from applied studies here if needed

 Another strength of this modeling choice manifests in its robustness to outlier identification methods; though each of Weichle et al.’s (2013) methods of identifying outliers or influential cases identified different number of observations as such, the GLM method produced generally similar overall average costs as well as average costs by stage of diagnosis and colectomy receipt.
 In addition, they found the GLM-produced economic rates of return of key cost-drivers quantitatively and qualitatively similar and comparable in magnitude.